deathlesz/habit-tracker/docs/feature-set.md

 ### Statistics for all habits

 #### Calendar

 Days on the calendar have three types of highlighting:

 1. `Neutral` (no habit was scheduled for that day);
 1. `Partially` completed (not all scheduled habits were completed);
-1. `All completed` (all scheduled habits for the day were accomplished).
+1. `All completed` (all scheduled habits for the day were completed).

 - Information on the *current series* of all habits execution;
 - Information on the *record series* of all habits execution;